-In the Médran station, while no changes will be done to the ceiling itself, the floors will be modified to allow for better circulation of the gondolas.
-The access to the gondolas will be on the same floor, however, it will be step free.
-A third pillar will be added to allow for more access space to the gondolas.
-The exterior south-western wall will be extended by 3.6 meters and will receive a new covering.
-The big concrete staircase will be replaced by two escalators and the elevator will be moved to facilitate the access from Verbier.
-These modifications will enhance passenger flow and overall comfort.
+In the Médran station, while no changes has been done to the ceiling itself, the floors have been modified to allow for better circulation of the gondolas.
+The access to the gondolas is on the same floor, however, it is now step free.
+A third pillar has been added to allow for more access space to the gondolas.
+The exterior south-western wall has been extended by 3.6 meters and received a new covering.
+The big concrete staircase have been replaced by two escalators and the elevator moved to facilitate the access from Verbier.
+These modifications enhance passenger flow and overall comfort.

-The station of Les Ruinettes will also undergo a series of important changes.
-The old station will serve as a storage space for the71 gondolas plus the service vehicle.
-The new station will be built in the forefront of the old one.
-The slopes will be accessible through a pathway of approximately 60 meters that will reach the pre-existing entryway.
-The south-facing wall will be extended by 1.85 meters and will be of the same industrial style as the Médran station.
+The station of Les Ruinettes has also undergone a series of important changes.
+The old station now serve as a storage space for the71 gondolas plus the service vehicle.
+The new stationhas been built in the forefront of the old one.
+The slopes is now accessible through a pathway of approximately 60 meters that reaches the pre-existing entryway.
+The south-facing wall was extended by 1.85 meters and is of the same industrial style as the Médran station.

 Téléverbier will use the opportunity of this construction work to do a bit of remodelling.
-The restrooms and their difficult access via a staircase will be replaced by ones located in the old Attelas cablecar station.
+The restrooms and their difficult access via a staircase are replaced by ones located in the old Attelas cablecar station.

-The new lift will borrow the same route as before, only it will be moved to the right by a few meters.
-This new line will have 14 pylons (previously it was 16).
-The tallest one (pylon n°4) will stand at 25.4 meters, resulting in a line much closer to the ground and closer to the Médran II line.
-This will allow for a maximal 81.6% gradient at the level of the third pylon.
-The longest range of 240.27 meters will be between the seventh and eighth pylon.
+The new lift borrows the same route as before, only it has been moved to the right by a few meters.
+This new line has 14 pylons (previously it was 16).
+The tallest one (pylon n°4) stands at 25.4 meters, resulting in a line much closer to the ground and closer to the Médran II line.
+This allows for a maximal 81.6% gradient at the level of the third pylon.
+The longest range of 240.27 meters is be between the seventh and eighth pylon.

 Progress of the work